aarac/DeepBehavior/README.md

 ### Tensorbox

 If you aim to detect only one type of object per image, then you can use Tensorbox.
-Although you can detct only one type of object per image, you can detect multiple of this same type of object.
+You can detect only one type of object per image, however, you can detect multiple of this same type of object in a single frame.

 ### YOLOv3